janderudder/create-react-fast/README.md

 Typical components and features of such an environment are:

-- transpiler from modern JS to ES5
+- "transpiler" from modern JavaScript and JSX to EcmaScript 5
 - a project bundler
 - a web-server
 - file monitoring, re-bundling and refreshing when they change